content-left-bg.png

 Ensure fingernails and hair do not pose a hazard.

-Ensure that all participants work far enough apart that they are not struck by falling masts and to be aware of the boom at all times.
+Ensure that all participants work far enough apart that they are not struck by falling masts and to be aware of the boom at all times

 Visibility

-Have students wear easily identifiable clothing (e.g. high visibility rash vest).
+Strongly encourage students to wear easily identifiable clothing (e.g. high visibility rash vest).

-Ensure staff can easily recognise those students with health support needs (in and out of the water) and are familiar with their needs.
+Ensure staff can easily recognise those students with health support needs (in and out of the water) and are familiar with their needs

 Disclaimer